mlz-ictrl/nicos/doc/source/install.rst

   bin/nicos-poller &
   bin/nicos-console

-The console will load the test setups from ``custom/test/setups``.
+The console will load the demo setups from ``custom/demo/setups``.
 The startup setup contains a few devices that show basic usage of the NICOS system.
 Call ``help()`` in the console to get a list of commands, and ``listdevices()`` to get a list of devices that can be manipulated.
 You can also call ``help(dev)``